Dissipative Quantum Vortices and Superradiant Scattering: Introduction

 Previous work on BEC superradiance, under the Analogue Gravity framework, has been performed in the non-dispersive regime, i.e.~assuming the Thomas-Fermi (or hydrodynamical) approximation~\cite{superrad_bec1,superrad_bec2,superrad_bec22,superrad_bec3,superrad_bec4,superrad_bec5,superrad_bec6}.
 The occurrence of the ergoregion instability in BECs has also been investigated in the non-dispersive regime~\cite{ergo2,ergo3,ergo4}.
 The main limitation of this approach, however, is that one needs to ignore quantum effects in order to establish the analogy.
 More recently, going beyond Analogue Gravity and taking into account the full Bogolyubov dispersive regime, Refs.~\cite{Richartz:2012bd,carusottoI,sam_dispersive} reanalyzed the possibility of superradiance in BECs.
 In particular, Ref.~\cite{carusottoI} determined that the existence of negative energy states, a natural feature of elementary excitations in BECs, is associated to instabilities of the ``ergoregion type", analogous to the ones from General Relativity~\cite{ergoI}.
 Superradiant modes were then studied analytically and numerically in a non-rotating configuration~\cite{carusottoII,carusottoIII}.

-In this work we revisit the scattering of phonon waves around quantized vortices.
-Inspired by theoretical models of an atom laser~\cite{atomlaserI,atomlaserII}, we introduce dissipation into the problem, obtain the associated quantum vortex solutions and find that superradiant modes naturally arise from the usual BEC second-quantization formalism.
-We emphasize a simple physical interpretation of these modes as ``particles" and ``antiparticles" and demonstrate that superradiance takes place when ``antiparticles" are dissipated by the atom laser mechanism.
+Inspired by theoretical models of an atom laser~\cite{atomlaserI,atomlaserII,sebastianIV}, we consider the possibility of Zeldovich's superradiance in dissipative quantum vortices.
+In atom lasers the goal is to create an intense coherent beam of atoms (analogous to the coherent beam of light in photon lasers).
+As the atoms in a BEC already exhibit coherent behavior, they can be used to create the beam.
+A coupling between the condensed phase and the excited states is provided by manipulating the trap holding the system in place and in this way particles are taken out of the BEC.
+Such extraction of atoms corresponds to dissipation.
+In this work, taking into account the general framework for superradiance established in Ref.~\cite{Richartz:2012bd}, we introduce localized dissipation in a BEC as in Refs.~\cite{Brazhnyi_2009,Barontini_2013}.
+We then obtain the associated quantum vortex solutions and find that superradiant modes naturally arise from the usual BEC second-quantization formalism.
+We emphasize a simple physical interpretation of these modes as ``particles" and ``antiparticles" and demonstrate that superradiance takes place when ``antiparticles" are dissipated.
 The existence of stationary superradiant modes in our analysis is independent of the notion of an (analogue) event horizon, as in the case of Zel'dovich's cylinder~\cite{zeldovich1,zeldovich2,bekenstein} and rotating stars~\cite{Richartz:2013unq,Cardoso:2015zqa,Cardoso:2017kgn,Day:2019bbh,Chadha-Day:2022inf}.

 The present article is organized as follows.
 In Sec.~II, we set the notation and the framework for studying BECs and their elementary excitations in the presence of dissipation.
 In particular, we discuss under which conditions dissipation can give rise to superradiance.
 In Sec.~III we specify a particular dissipation profile and show that the associated condensate is described by a quantized vortex.
 In Sec.~IV we analyze (theoretically and numerically) the scattering of perturbations by the dissipative vortex and investigate the ocurrence of superradiance in the system.
 Sec.~V concludes the work with our final remarks.